JaehoonSong12/JaehoonSong12.github.io/README.md

 # CS4460 Vizualytics

-This project is a web-based information visualization tool designed to explore and analyze data through engaging and interactive visual representations.
-It is hosted using Flask/Github and developed with D3.js, HTML, CSS, and JavaScript.
-The tool enables users to derive meaningful insights from datasets by visualizing trends, patterns, and relationships in an intuitive manner.
+This project is a web-based information visualization project for Vizualytics team in CS4460: Intro Info Visualization by Georgia Institute of Technology.
+It is designed to explore and analyze data through engaging and interactive visual representations and is hosted using Flask/Github and developed with D3.js, HTML, CSS, and JavaScript.
+This project enables users to derive meaningful insights from datasets by visualizing trends, patterns, and relationships in an intuitive manner.